 On the 25th of October, Terence MacSwiney died in Brixton Prison.
 Joseph Murphy died that same day in Cork Gaol.
 A week before, Michael Fitzgerld had become one of the first hunger strikers to die.
 The day after MacSwiney’s death, the Central Council of the G.A.A held a special meeting, where they unanimously decided to make the following Sunday a closed date throughout the country, after which all G.A.A. games were to be postponed “so as to record the sympathy of the GAA with the Lady Moyoress of Cork in her great bereavement and admiration for the Lord Mayor’s heroic sacrifice”.
 The conclusion of the 1920 Munster Championship would have to wait.

 By the end of the year, the war had reached its crescendo and on 10th of December, the British government declared martial law in Cork, Limerick, Tipperary and Kerry.
 Mass gatherings of young men were forcefully terminated, often with tragic repercussions.
 On the 7th of February 1921, a military patrol opened fire on a body of civilians near Knocknagree, who were thought to have been armed.
-Two boys, aged nine and eleven, were wounded as they were “hurling in a field adjoining the village”.
-Michael J. Kelleher, aged fourteen, was killed.
+Two boys, aged nine and eleven, were wounded as they hurled, or rather ‘were armed’ in a field.
+Michael J. Kelleher was killed.
+He was fourteen years of age.
 That year, almost no G.A.A activity occurred in Cork.

 The absence of Gaelic Games was often remarked upon in ‘Carbery’s Column’, a regular feature in the Evening Echo.
 One such column, published on May 9th 1921, observed that the “cessation of hurling, football, coursing, handball, bowling and kindred native pastimes leaves a big void in the lighter side of our outdoor physical life…in Tipperary, Clare and Limerick, as well as in Cork County, games are almost dead”.
 Carbery proceeds to solemnly ponder how long it would be “before Cork hurling will again fill its old place in the weekly and seasonal life of the populace.”